CCI-Tools/cate/docs/source/architecture.rst

         cmd: ["/bin/bash", "-c", "source activate cate-env && cate-webapi-start -v -p 8888 -a 0.0.0.0"]

-Cate WebUI
+Cate App
 ----------

-The Cate WebUI is the Single Page Application (SPA) that acts as a user's web frontend to the Cate SaaS.
+The Cate App is Progressive Web App (PWA) that acts as a user's web frontend to the Cate SaaS.
 This is also deployed on the Kubernetes cluster and is, thereby, load balanced by a so-called Ingress component (default is a NGINX server) of Kubernetes.
 In fact, all the requests to CaaS are load balanced by Ingress.
-Upon authentication, WebUI makes request to CateHub to start Cate WebAPI service and from there on communicates to the pod containing Cate WebAPI using WebSockets.
+Upon authentication, Cate App makes request to CateHub to start Cate WebAPI service and from there on communicates to the pod containing Cate WebAPI using WebSockets.

-The source for Cate WebUI is hosted at: https://github.com/CCI-Tools/cate-webui.
-This will in future be used to replace render elements of Cate Desktop.
+The source for Cate App is hosted at: https://github.com/CCI-Tools/cate-webui.
+The Cate App may be installed locally via the web-interface.

-This paragraph summarizes the flow of requests from perspective of Cate WebUI.
-When a user submits a username and password in Cate WebUI (or even Cate Desktop), Keycloak or authentication component of CateHub authenticates the credentials and returns an access token that permits further requests to CateHub.
-Cate WebUI makes request to REST API of CateHub to spawn a WebAPI service with resources.
+This paragraph summarizes the flow of requests from perspective of Cate App.
+When a user submits a username and password in Cate App (or even Cate Desktop), Keycloak or authentication component of CateHub authenticates the credentials and returns an access token that permits further requests to CateHub.
+Cate App makes request to REST API of CateHub to spawn a WebAPI service with resources.
 The spawner component of CateHub facilitates this request to Kubernetes.
 Upon success, Hub component of CateHub makes changes to the proxy component to reverse proxy all the requests on ``/user/${username}`` to the pod.